Mission 26 · Stage 3

 int lapNumber = 0;

-totalPresses and lapNumber are separate int boxes — reset clears both.
+totalPresses and lapNumber are two separate boxes — reset clears them both.

 lapNumber = 0;